 The Truth will Set You Free

 31 Jesus therefore said to those Jews who had believed him, “If you remain in my word, then you are truly my disciples.
 32 You will know the truth, and the truth will make you free.”
 33 They answered him, “We are Abraham’s offspring, and have never been in bondage to anyone.
-How do you say, ‘You will be made free’?”
+How can you say, ‘You will be made free’?”

 39 They answered him, “Our father is Abraham.”

 Jesus said to them, “If you were Abraham’s children, you would do the works of Abraham.
 40 But now you seek to kill me, a man who has told you the truth which I heard from God.
 Abraham did not do this.
 41 You are doing the work of your father.”